A Services Innovation Model helps us solve several practical challenges we come across in (services) innovation. Not least:

 - Systematically hunt for service innovations

-Before we jump into the model and updates, it is useful to remind ourselves of the classic service marketing triangle.
-This sets the context for why den Hertog’s model helps explain a service innovation.
+Before we jump into describing the model, let’s remind ourselves of the classic service marketing triangle.
+That sets the context for why den Hertog’s model helps explain a service innovation.

 Setting the scene: the service marketing triangle